gterrono/sinatra-example/README.md

 About
 -----
-This is a little webapp designed to show how to win PennApps by doing some classy web development with Sinatra.
+This is a little webapp designed to show how to win PennApps with some classy web-development (using Sinatra).

 Setup
 -----